-the lock pin assembly only after you have lowered the boom close to the ground.
-DO NOT disengage while boom is in the
+DISENGAGE THE LOCK ASSEMBLY - Disengage the lock pin assembly only after you have lowered the boom close to the ground.

 To disengage the lock assembly (60-2), pull the pin out as far as it will go.
 Once the pin is out as far as it will go, it should lock in the out position.
 Make sure that the lock assembly does not re-lock while you are trying to remove the boom.